0V-N/Wifi-Jammer-With-Node-MCU/README.md

 10. Disconnect and reconnect the ESP8266 from the USB cable to reset it.

-11. Follow the instructions from the previous section to configure and execute the deauthentication attack.
+11. Connect the ESP8266 with the SSID and Password  ( The password for pwned is deauther )

+    More Details are in the video - https://www.youtube.com/watch?v=dDzYvKTFfoQ&ab_channel=VNX

 ## Usage and Legal Considerations